knmcfar/asthma-study/README.md

-# 540 Midterm: Effects of Pollution on Lung Function of Children
+# Effects of Pollution on Lung Function of Children

-This short individual report was created for the BIOST 540: Longitudinal and Multilevel Data Analysis midterm.
+This individual report was created for the BIOST 540: Longitudinal and Multilevel Data Analysis midterm.
 This report aims to examine the relationship between lung function of asthmatic children (captured using FEV1 level) and pollution level over time using a generalized estimating equation (GEE) model.

 # Contents